 The fair value of the share options granted as at the date of grant is estimated using the Black-Scholes Model, taking into account the terms and conditions upon which the share options were granted.
-The following table lists the inputs to the models for the financial year ended 31 March 2022:
+Since there is no new grant for the financial year ended 31 March 2024, no fair valuation is performed.
+The following table lists the inputs to the models for the financial year ended 31 March 2024: